 Examination of your eyes

-We will provide you with a token to have a diabetic eye check at the opticians.
+We will provide you with a token covering the cost of a diabetic retinal eye check at the opticians every two years.

 Examination of your cholesterol level